Understanding online payroll

 Payroll tax filing and year-end forms

-Xero and Gusto prepare and file your required tax forms automatically.
+Online payroll prepares and files your required tax forms automatically.
 This includes:

-• W-2s: Annual wage statements for employees, which employers are required to file electronically if they submit 10 or more information returns
+- W-2s: annual wage statements for employees, which employers must file electronically if they submit 10 or more information returns

 Year-end forms are available digitally for you and your employees, with copies filed to the appropriate agencies.